rafalp/Misago/dev-docs/plugins/hooks/create-thread-event-hook.md

 ## Example

-The code below implements a custom filter function that stores the actor's IP address on the update object:
+The code below implements a custom filter function that stores the actor's IP address on the thread event object:

 ```python
 from django.http import HttpRequest